 “Every donation is greatly appreciated and goes a long way toward helping students and teachers.
 With the continued generosity of our teachers, friends, and family we are optimistic that we can reach our goal,” said Leake.

 Donations are being accepted through the month of October.
 CEF prefers donations via check to avoid online fees.
 You can send a check made out to CEF.
 Mail it to Jeff Leake, CEA, 21 Oak Street, Suite 500, Hartford, CT 06106.
-Or you can donate online.
+Or you can donate online by clicking here.